romablog/Ruby_Lab3/README.md

 I've created method to get all Cities where count of RailwayStations more than specified count and name of station not equals to specified name(method name: cities_with_stations).

+Added methods with some business logic for models.

 REST API methods:

 ````